kiana-S/numidr/docs/VectorsMatrices.md

 ## The Generalized Multiplication Operator

 A linear algebra library wouldn't be very useful without matrix multiplication!
-While Idris's standard `(*)` operator would be a natural choice for this, the `Num` interface only allows for homogeneous multiplication, in which the inputs and output are all of the same type.
-To get around this, `(*)` is used for element-wise multiplication (a.k.a. the Hadamard product), and NumIdr defines a new interface `Mult`:
+Since `(*)` is already used for element-wise multiplication, NumIdr defines a new interface `Mult`:

 ```idris
 interface Mult a b c where